 Formatting can save your vision

-As a writer, you don't often have to think about that.
+As a screenwriter, you don't often have to think about that.
 You hand off the script and hope for the best.
 But sometimes, that part of the process is the scariest of all — the thought that someone, other than you, may completely change the story and ruin your vision.

 This section briefly discusses how to avoid that by writing your montage with an eye towards production.